anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Device shadow: JSON document to represent state of a connected thing
 * Rules engine: when a rule is triggered, an action is taken e.g. write data to Kinesis, SQS or so.
 IAM role needed
 * Greengrass: bring the compute layer to the device directly
+* IoT core: to process MQTT messages from the devices

 ![ ](img/aws_data_analytics_specialty/iot.jpg)